friendly/rforge2git/migrate-svn-git.md

 testing, and submission of new versions to CRAN directly from R-Forge.
 This has generally worked fairly well, but I've come to want to switch to using git for version control and Github for my package repositories.
-As well, [RStudio](http://www.rstudio.com/) offers an increasingly attractive IDE for R package development, and I've been using RStudio more and more.
+As well, [RStudio](http://www.rstudio.com/) offers an increasingly attractive IDE for R package development, and I've switched to using RStudio exclusively.

 Why do this?
 It violates the Lazy Developer's Golden Rule: "If it ain't broke, don't fix it" (phrase attributed to [Bert Lance](http://en.wikipedia.org/wiki/Bert_Lance) in a different setting)  Well, R-Forge does have some advantages: